iamthatguylook/Penetration-Testing-Notes/Using Web Proxies.md

    - **HTML Comments**: Both Burp and ZAP allow you to view HTML comments that are normally hidden from the page's display but present in the source code.
 Burp offers a **Comments Button** in the **Proxy > Options** tab.
 Enabling it will allow you to identify where comments are located within the HTML and provide insight into potential points for testing or exploiting.
      - Clicking the **Comments Button** will display a visual indicator for any HTML comments in the source code, and hovering over the indicator reveals the comment content.

+# Automatic Modification

+In certain situations, we may want to apply modifications automatically to all outgoing HTTP requests or all incoming HTTP responses.
+Web proxy tools like Burp Suite and ZAP allow us to set up rules for these automatic modifications.

+## Automatic Request Modification

+Let’s start with an example of automatic request modification.
+In this case, we want to replace the `User-Agent` string in all outgoing HTTP requests.
+This is useful when dealing with filters that block certain User-Agents.

+### Burp Suite: Match and Replace

+1. Go to `Proxy > Options > Match and Replace` and click on `Add`.
+2. Set the following options:
+   - **Type**: Request header (since the modification is in the request header, not the body)
+   - **Match**: `^User-Agent.*$` (regex pattern to match any User-Agent string)
+   - **Replace**: `User-Agent: HackTheBox Agent 1.0` (this is the value to replace the matched string)
+   - **Regex match**: True (since we’re using a regex pattern to match the User-Agent)
+3. Click `OK` to save the rule.

+Once added, this rule will automatically replace the `User-Agent` header with `HackTheBox Agent 1.0` in all outgoing requests.

+### ZAP: Replacer

+ZAP offers a similar feature called **Replacer**.
+Follow these steps to configure it:

+1. Press `[CTRL+R]` or go to the `Replacer` option in ZAP’s menu.
+2. Click `Add` and set the following:
+   - **Description**: HTB User-Agent.
+   - **Match Type**: Request Header (will be added if not present).
+   - **Match String**: User-Agent (select from the drop-down menu).
+   - **Replacement String**: `HackTheBox Agent 1.0`.
+   - **Enable**: True.
+3. You can also use a regex pattern here for more advanced matching.
+4. Set the **Initiators** option to apply the rule to all HTTP(S) messages by default.

+Now, whenever you visit a page using ZAP’s browser, the `User-Agent` will be automatically replaced.

+## Automatic Response Modification

+Just like requests, we can also modify HTTP responses automatically.
+This is useful for situations where changes made to the response body (e.g., altering input fields) need to persist across page refreshes.

+### Burp Suite: Response Body Match and Replace

+1. Go to `Proxy > Options > Match and Replace` in Burp.
+2. Add a new rule with the following settings:
+   - **Type**: Response body (since we want to modify the response body).
+   - **Match**: `type="number"` (the string to match in the response body).
+   - **Replace**: `type="text"` (the new value to replace the matched string).
+   - **Regex match**: False (since we’re using an exact match and not a regex).
+3. Optionally, add another rule to change `maxlength="3"` to `maxlength="100"`.

+Now, after refreshing the page with `[CTRL+SHIFT+R]`, you’ll see that the changes you made to the response body are applied automatically.
+This ensures that modifications persist between page refreshes.

+By using these automatic modifications, you can save time and automate tasks like replacing headers or modifying response bodies without having to manually intercept and modify requests each time.